wp-plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 5.4 =
+* Fix: Use full featured image for Pinterest

 = 5.3 =
 * Tweak: Use full featured image instead of thumbnail